Pierre-Emmanuel41/minecraft-scoreboards/README.md

 # Minecraft-scoreboards

-This plugin propose an easy way to add several lines to an objective in order to updated them automatically.
+This plugin propose an easy way to add several lines to an objective in order to update them automatically.

 # Register as maven dependency